Skip to Content

 Select my State

-Our pilot project—ThermH2™—took place at our Training Academy in Utah in 2021.
-We blended 5% hydrogen in a test gas distribution system to confirm industry research on the efficacy and safety of blending hydrogen with natural gas.
+The first phase of the project took place at the Training Academy in Salt Lake City, Utah in 2021.
+DEU blended 5% hydrogen in a test gas distribution system to confirm copious amounts of industry research on the efficacy and safety of blending hydrogen with natural gas.
+Throughout a year of rigorous testing, the company was able to confirm this existing research.

 About Hydrogen: The Next Frontier Of Clean Energy